 Inch-Pounds to Foot-Pounds

 Use this conversion tool to convert between inch-pounds (in-lb) and foot-pounds (ft-lb), both of which are units of work, energy or torque.
-Note that a conversion chart is available at the bottom of the page.
+A conversion chart is available at the bottom of the page.

 Whilst every effort has been made in building this inch pounds and foot pounds converter, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
 This inch pounds and foot pounds converter is here purely as a service to you, please use it at your own risk.
 Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate conversions.